deluge-torrent/deluge/docs/source/reference/web.md

 # Deluge Web UI

-The Deluge web interface is a full featured interface built using the ExtJS framework, running on top of a Twisted webserver.
+The Deluge web interface is a full featured interface built using the ExtJS framework, running on top of a Twisted web server.

 ## SSL Configuration